-The workshop is sponsored by the NYU Department of Psychology, the Department of Biology, and the Center for Neural Science.
-It was inaugurated in Spring 2021.
+The annual Race and Racism in the Sciences workshop is co-hosted by the NYU Department of Psychology, the Department of Biology, and the Center for Neural Science.
+It was first held in Spring 2021, and the information below documents that instance.
+For more up-to-date information on the series, please see here.